MaestroOfAutomation/telegram_gifts_userbot/README.md

 3. Start monitoring gift availability
 4. Attempt to purchase gifts when their supply is below the threshold
 5. Send notifications to configured Telegram channels (if enabled)
+6. Start the Telegram controller bot (if enabled) that will:
+   - Send stickers for new gifts to the configured channel
+   - Send gift information (ID, title, purchase stars, availability) as a reply to the sticker
+   - Provide inline buttons for purchasing different quantities of the gift (10, 25, 50, 100, or all)

 To stop the application, press `Ctrl+C`.